jimmoores/quandl4j/README.md

  - Provide comprehensive documentation and JavaDocs.

 ## Release Notes

+### Version 2.1.0
+ - This is a fairly minor release that bumps the version of various dependencies, adds support for GitHub Actions builds, and fixes changes to TravisCI that brokes builds due to Oracle license changes.

 ### Version 2.0.0
  - A fairly comprehensive overhaul.
 The primary aim was to allow the use of alternative types to hold tabular and metadata.
 A common user question has been around the choice of JSON or Table representation, and these are now abstracted in a way that allows you to